Stolen medical data is hugely valuable on the dark web — and the healthcare industry has many data breaches to prove it.

 - All endpoints on the organization’s IT network

 - All removable devices, such as USB flash drives, memory cards

 De-identification and anonymization of PHI data can also help protect it from intruders.

 Control Vendor Access to Devices and Data

-It’s critical to restrict vendor access to any devices carrying PHI to a need-to-know basis.
+It’s critical to restrict vendor access to devices carrying PHI on a need-to-know basis.
 Instead of granting open, elevated privileges, healthcare organizations should adopt a zero-trust approach to network and data access by third parties.

-Vendor due diligence, a vendor risk management policy, and an assessment of the vendor’s cybersecurity defenses are also essential strategies to protect PHI.
+Vendor due diligence, a vendor risk management policy, and assessing the vendor’s cybersecurity defenses are essential strategies to protect PHI.

 Upgrade All Software and Equipment

 One survey revealed that 65 percent of companies running old software suffered breaches.
-Legacy systems and medical equipment running on outdated software are a serious problem in healthcare, resulting in security vulnerabilities and increasing the risk of PHI data breaches.
-So update and upgrade all software and equipment regularly.
+Legacy systems and medical equipment running on outdated software are a severe problem in healthcare, resulting in security vulnerabilities and increasing the risk of PHI data breaches.
+So, update and upgrade all software and equipment regularly.

 Maintain Secure Backups